From the Director of [StrangeTown Monty]:

 You’re probably excited, but never rush to complete a video.
 Take your time to review your story.
 Film and edit carefully before releasing it.

-Download some talk & animation hacks from modthesims.info or other sims custom content sites.
+Download some talk & animation hacks and pose boxes from modthesims.info or other sims custom content sites.

 SET / CHARACTER DESIGN